evanmoser/database-replicator/README.md

 `profile` | string | Must have a name attribute with a string value.
 For use as an argument when executing application.
-`table` | string | The targeted table name `retroactive` | binary | A value of 1 forces a retroactive sync for every run, regardless of other configurations `selected_fields` | string | * to replicate all fields or comma seperated list of column headers to be selective `incremental_field` | string | The column holding a date/datetime/timestamp field.
+`table` | string | The targeted table name `retroactive` | binary | A value of 1 forces a retroactive sync for every run, regardless of other configurations `selective_fields` | string | * to replicate all fields or comma seperated list of column headers to be selective `incremental_field` | string | The column holding a date/datetime/timestamp field.
 Used to determine what records have been updated for incremental sync
 `source` | none | Tags to hold source connection config `destination` | none | Tags to hold destination connection config